Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 <details>
 <summary><strong>How good is it, and for whom?</strong></summary>
-Short answer: good enough for an 18+ gate when used with sensible buffers and fallbacks; performance varies by age band and conditions.
+Generally good enough for an 18+ gate when used with sensible buffers and fallbacks; performance varies by age band and conditions.

 Good practice (reflected in Ofcom’s intent) is to publish error behaviour around threshold ages, be conservative near 18, test for and remediate bias, and <em>always</em> provide a non‑face alternative (ID, PASS, open banking) so people aren’t excluded if estimation struggles.
 See Ofcom’s design expectations in the [children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online).
 </details>

 <details>
 <summary><strong>Which methods are strong vs weak?</strong></summary>
-Short answer: strong methods bind to the user and resist easy workarounds; weak ones don’t.
+There are various technologies and approaches used by different companies and platforms, usually for technical considerations, focusing on low-impact changes when done well.
+Strong methods generally bind to the user and resist easy workarounds; weak ones don’t.

 - <strong>ID + liveness</strong>: strongest binding; higher friction; needs solid anti‑fraud.
 - <strong>Open banking</strong>: strong and privacy‑preserving; binds to the person controlling the bank app.